Synerise/ios-sdk/README.md

 ### Campaign Pushes information

 `Injector.getPushes(success:failure:)` gets all available simple and silent pushes for this client.
-On success closure you get Array of push notifications in dictionary representation.
+On success closure, you get Array of push notifications in dictionary representation.

 ### Analytics Metrics